sesh/ready/README.md

 - Checking for dead links.
 Use [`muffet`](https://github.com/raviqqe/muffet) or similar for that one.
 - Scans for specific WAFs (use wafw00f for detection)

 ## Standard Checks

+This tool overlaps with a bunch of other online site checking tool.
+I use these ones on a regular basis (and recommend them):

 - https://internet.nl/
 - https://www.ssllabs.com/ssltest/